View of Split on a 3-Day Split, Itinerary, Croatia

 Inside, Dining Room, Diocletians Palace, Split, Croatia

-After your feast-worthy lunch, explore more of the palace on your own.
+After your lunch worthy of an Emperor, explore more of the palace on your own.
 Some of the best places to see in Split are nestled within the UNESCO World Heritage Site.
+While wandering the lanes inside the palace is free, there are a few ticketed sights that are not to be missed.

 Walk the Split Riva to Sustipan Park